Do you have good reasons to study Chinese? But which one? Do you know the Chinese language comes in hundreds of forms and varieties?

 An area around Huizhou in and around the historical region of Huizhou speaks Huizhou Chinese.

 It is a group closely related to Sinitic languages.
-Also, a few more counties in Zhejiang and Jiangxi and many mountainous areas in southern Anhui speak Huizhou.
+A few more counties in Zhejiang and Jiangxi and many mountainous areas in southern Anhui speak Huizhou.

 Hui dialects display high internal variation, even though their area is small compared with other Chinese dialects.
-Someone living in another county can not understand since almost every county has a distinct dialect.
+Someone living in another country can not understand since almost every country has a distinct dialect.

-That is why most Hui speakers know 2 or 3 varieties of this language.
-Around 4.6 million speakers of Huizhou idioms.
+That is why most Hui speakers know two or three varieties of this language.
+There are around 4.6 million speakers of Huizhou idioms.

 10. Pinghua (平话 / 平話)

-They primarily interact in Sinitic languages Pinghua in Guangxi Zhuang Autonomous Region and Hunan province.
-Plus, there are some speakers in other areas.
+They primarily interact in the Sinitic language of Pinghua in the Guangxi Zhuang Autonomous Region and Hunan province.
+However, some speakers also speak in other areas.

-Most Pinghua speakers are genetically different from most Han Chinese, and some are officially classified as Zhuang.
+Most Pinghua speakers are genetically different from most Han Chinese; some are officially classified as Zhuang.

-In the northern subgroup, they center Pinghua on Guilin.
+In the northern subgroup, Pinghua is centered on Guilin.
 In the southern subset, it is Nanning.
-They are further subdivided into 3 subgroups: Yongjiang, Rongjiang, and Guandao.
+They are subdivided into three subgroups: Yongjiang, Rongjiang, and Guandao.

-Southern Pinghua has many unique features.
-For example, four distinct checked tones.
-It also uses different loanwords from the Zhuang languages, such as the final particle Wei for imperative sentences.
+Southern Pinghua has many unique features, such as four distinct checked tones.
+It also uses different loanwords from the Zhuang languages, such as the final particle Wei, for imperative sentences.

 11. Other languages